-Establish an information, monitoring and knowledge system to contribute to the continuous improvement of land-use planning and decision-making.
+Establish an information, monitoring and knowledge system to contribute to continuous improvement of land-use planning and decision-making.

 Good land-use decisions require accurate, timely and accessible information.
 There needs to be greater collaboration and sharing of information between individuals and groups who have data and knowledge about land.
 A sound monitoring, evaluation and reporting system is needed to ensure the outcomes of the Land-use Framework are achieved.

-The Land-use Framework will create an integrated information system to support land-use planning, decision-making, and research.
-The framework will include regular monitoring and reporting on the overall state of the land, progress toward achieving provincial and regional land-use outcomes, and opportunities for continuous improvement.
-An important component of the information, monitoring and knowledge system will be the Biodiversity Monitoring Program carried out by the Alberta Biodiversity Monitoring Institute.
+The Government of Alberta will collect the required information to support land-use planning and decision-making and create an integrated information system to ensure decision-makers have access to relevant information.
+The system will include regular monitoring, evaluation and reporting on the overall state of the land and progress toward achieving provincial and regional land-use outcomes.
+A key component of this system will be the province's Biodiversity Monitoring Program carried out by the Alberta Biodiversity Monitoring Institute.

-Inclusion of aboriginal peoples in land-use planning
+Inclusion of aboriginal peoples in land-use planning.

 The provincial government will strive for a meaningful balance that respects the constitutionally protected rights of aboriginal communities and the interests of all Albertans.
-First Nations and Métis communities will be encouraged to participate in the development of land-use plans.
+The Government of Alberta will continue to meet Alberta's legal duty to consult aboriginal communities whose constitutionally protected rights, under section 35 of the Constitution Act, 1982 (Canada), are potentially adversely impacted by development.
+Aboriginal peoples will be encouraged to participate in the development of landuse plans.